 Let’s start with the ultra basic: “What is a mortgage?”

 A mortgage can be referred to in a variety of different ways, with the most common being a “home loan.”
-Some may refer to a mortgage as a “lien,” which is the amount of money a borrower owes on a related property.
+Some may refer to a mortgage as a “lien,” which represents a security interest by a lender on a piece of property.
 Whatever is left over from the original loan amount is referred to as the existing lien.

-Others might refer to the mortgage as a trust deed, or deed of trust, which is a legal document that outlines the terms of the agreement between the homeowner and the lender.
+Others might refer to the mortgage as a trust deed, or deed of trust, which is a legal document that it used in some states to outline the terms of the agreement between the homeowner and the lender.

-You can also use to word to describe the conveyance of property, which is the legal process of transferring ownership in real property from one owner to another.
+You can also use the word to describe the conveyance of property, which is the legal process of transferring ownership in real property from one owner to another.

 How Mortgages Work